Accurate Machine Learning Predictions of Coercivity in High-Performance Permanent Magnets: Machine Learning

-The MSE measure of error is usually incorporated into the loss function - a norm used to measure the performance of the \gls{ml} algorithm, written as $||\cdot||$.
-However, in addition to the MSE, which is defined on the data points, typically, first or second-order norms of the target function parameters are also considered to penalize overfitting for parametrized machine learning.
+with $\langle y\rangle$ as the mean of the predicted values.
+Equivalently, we may write $R^2=1-RSS/TSS$, where RSS is the Residual Sum of Squares $RSS=\sum_i^N (y_i-y_{{pred}_i})^2$, and $TSS$ is the Total Sum of Squares $TSS=\sum_i^N(y_i-\langle y \rangle)^2$.
+The loss function is usually written as a sum of the MSE and the first or second-order norms of the target function parameters.
+This provides convergence of the model, and penalizes overfitting for parameterized machine learning.